 Tanzania’s largest national park, Ruaha serves as the country’s central wild and extended ecosystem covering an expanse of almost 28,000-square miles over the middle of the country.
 The park earned its name from the Great Ruaha River, a massive watercourse flowing through its heart to the southeast, giving way to an unhindered topography of undulating plateaus, sand rivers, rocky outcrops, and baobab groves.
 Ruaha National Park is also notable for encompassing a transition zone between the East African savannah lands and the South African miombo woodlands, thus creating an overlapping variety of plant and animal species within its Rungwa and Usanga Game Reserves.

-Traveling to Ruaha National Park with Ker & Downey brings with it the promise of exclusive daily game drives, night drives, and walking safaris to bring you intimately closer to the predators and big game of the region.
+Ruaha National Park, Tanzania travel with Ker & Downey brings with it the promise of exclusive daily game drives, night drives, and walking safaris to bring you intimately closer to the predators and big game of the region.
 The bursting banks of the Great Ruaha River are a playground for large herds of buffaloes, Grant’s gazelles, wild dogs, ostriches, cheetahs, and roan and sable antelopes, and it is not uncommon to witness lions hunting their prey or groups of giraffes and elephants passing by in troves.
-Despite the park’s immense size, there are still very few luxury lodges within its boundaries, thus giving visitors the feeling of having all of Ruaha National Park to themselves.
+Despite the park’s immense size, there are still very few Tanzania luxury safari lodges within its boundaries, thus giving visitors the feeling of having all of Ruaha National Park to themselves.